The Cameraman: Preservation status

 The Cameraman was at one point considered a lost film, destroyed in the 1965 MGM vault fire.
-However, a complete print was discovered in Paris in 1968.
+However, a near-complete print was discovered in Paris in 1968.
 Another print, of much higher quality, although missing some footage, was discovered in 1991.
-The two prints were combined into a version which now is available.
-The Cameraman was released on Blu-ray and DVD through The Criterion Collection on June 16, 2020.
+The two prints were combined into a version which is now available; only three minutes of footage are known to remain lost.
+The Cameraman was released on Blu-ray and DVD through The Criterion Collection (under license from Warner Bros.) on June 16, 2020.
+As a film published in 1928, it entered the public domain on January 1, 2024.